 Don’t procrastinate until you see your roof leaking to do a thorough check.
 It’s best to seek a roofing expert to do some checks and let you know of any possible problems that may cause leakage.
 Visual inspections regularly can be followed from scratch to look for any problems such as curved or torn asphalt tiles or loose gutters.

 When these issues are spotted early, they can be repaired promptly before they lead to further deterioration.
-The frequency of these checks will differ from one house to the other and it depends on the actual age of the roof, tree concealment and environmental conditions.
+The frequency of these checks will differ from one house to the other and it depends on the actual age of the roof, tree concealment, and environmental conditions.
+Also depending on the material of the roof the need to inspect the roof more frequently can vary a lot.
+Metal roofs typically need less maintenance than asphalt shingle roofs for example.
 In most cases, it is suggested that roof checks are conducted once or twice a year.

 Ensure Your Roof Is Clean